rstudio/rstudio/dependencies/windows/README.md

 - Open Command Prompt (non-administrator); do this **after** running the PowerShell bootstrapping script above to pick up environment changes
 - `cd` to the location you want the repo
-- clone the repro, e.g. `git clone https://github.com/rstudio/rstudio`
+- Clone the repro, e.g. `git clone https://github.com/rstudio/rstudio`
 - `cd rstudio\dependencies\windows`
 - `install-dependencies.cmd`
-- wait for the script to complete
+- Wait for the script to complete

 Build Java/Gwt
 =============================================================================